avaldivi/avaldivi/README.md

 # Hi there 👋

-💼 I'm currently a Senior Software Engineer at Intuit Mailchimp
+💼 I'm currently a Senior Software Engineer at BigPanda

 ⚛️ I primarily work in React and Typescript.
 I love to use styled-components for styling, react-query for state and cache management, react-final-form for handling state mangement with forms.